auca/com.410/Practice_Tasks/Practice_04.md

 }
 ```

-## Homework Problem #21: "if in assembly"
+## Homework Problem #21: "if in Assembly"

 Recreate the C program from Problem #18 in x86-64 assembly manually.

-## Homework Problem #22: "Loops in assembly"
+## Homework Problem #22: "Loops in Assembly"

 Recreate the `20.c` file from Problem #20 in x86-64 assembly manually.
 Leave the `int_stack.c` and `.h` files as is.
-Modify the `Makefile` to produce executables from the C file from the x86-64 assembly as it was done in Problem #19.
+Modify the `Makefile` to produce executables from the C files, similar to what was done in Problem #19.

 ## GitHub Checkpoint #4

-For the last GitHub checkpoint, you are required to prepare, commit, and push Problems 18 through 20, as well as all the Homework problems for Lab 4, to your private course repository on GitHub.
+For the final GitHub checkpoint, you are required to prepare, commit, and push Problems 18 through 20, as well as all the homework problems for Lab 4, to your private course repository on GitHub.
 If you do not already have a private course repository, you will need to obtain one from the instructor.
 Upon completion, submit the URL of the last commit—ensuring no extraneous characters are included—on Moodle.
 This URL should point to the snapshot where all the problems have been completed.
-You are allowed to make new commits and resubmit the URL multiple times before the deadline if necessary.
+You are allowed to make new commits and resubmit the URL multiple times before the deadline, if necessary.

 Here is the directory structure with the names of the files that you must use.
-Note that Homework problems go into the` p18` and `p20` directories.
+Note that Homework problems go into the `p18` and `p20` directories.

 ```
 <Your private GitHub repository>
-...previous works
 lab-4
 ├── p18
 │   └── 18.x86-64.s
 ├── p19
 │   ├── 19.x86-64.s
-│   ├── 19.c
 │   ├── utilities.c
 │   ├── utilities.h
 │   └── Makefile
 └── p20
     ├── 20.x86-64.s
-    ├── 20.c
     ├── int_stack.c
     ├── int_stack.h
     └── Makefile